ovawal/system-maintenance/README.md

-## Bash script to update, upgrade and log the system every Sunday at 02:00 am
+## Bash script to update, upgrade and log the system every Sunday at 02:00

 ### Script will run on CentOS,Rocky and RHEL systems.